Tikubonn/omitter.js/README.md

 3. I want search a css property that can same as this plugin, after developed this :D

 ### License
-this plugin released under GPL3.0
+this plugin released under MIT license.